Richard Clapton: Personal life

 Clapton's mother was a nurse who died when he was ten; his father was a doctor who died in c.
 2004.
 Clapton has pterygiums and his eye surgeon recommended he wear dark glasses.
+When he left Australia in the late 1960s he travelled to London with Lois Grace Sattler (born 1946) The couple married in Kensington in March 1971, and in May 1972 they returned to Australia.
+She worked as a production assistant at Australian Museum, Sydney in 1973.

 Clapton met Susie, a fashion model, in the mid-1980s.
 They married and had a set of twins.
 In March 2008 he appeared on ABC-TV's Talking Heads where he told Peter Thompson about his early life.
 He described the impact of his mother's erratic lifestyle prior to her suicide when he was ten; he then met his father for the first time and was enrolled in a private boarding school: "My mother was sort of the antithesis of my father, because she had always aspired to... more the Bohemian artistic side of life" and "it was a bit of a shock when my father came to collect me... we just never got on.
 It was a fiery clash from the very start.
 My father obviously wanted me to become a doctor or some similar sort of career".

 Clapton started writing his autobiography in mid-2010, which he hoped would appear later that year.
 He told Moran of The Sunday Telegraph, "I have no regrets about anything in my life.
 It has been a very colourful ride.
 I don't want to homogenise and pasteurise this book because I don't have any regrets about anything I've done in my life".
 Clapton and Susie were divorced by July 2012.
 He told Paul Cashmere of Noise11.com, "I went through a really miserable divorce ...
 I wrote a couple of songs like 'Over the Borderline' which was a last ditch attempt to make amends with my ex-wife.
 The divorce got very long and drawn out.
 It went on for about five years which is just absurd".

-On 1 August 2014 Clapton published his memoirs, The Best Years of Our Lives, via Allen & Unwin.
+On 1 August 2014, Clapton published his memoirs, The Best Years of Our Lives, via Allen & Unwin.
 The Observer's Tammy Lewis felt, "[it] begins from the late 60s and continues to 1990, as he was forced to keep the word limit down... it continues to touch on intrigue, excitement and some rather PG related stories."
 James Rose of Daily Review, observed, "He writes vernacular very well.
-Lot’s of swearing and sexual exploits (mostly others, less his own).
+Lot’s [sic] of swearing and sexual exploits (mostly others, less his own).
 For Oz Rock fans, there’s plenty of behind the scenes dirt and goss on big names..."
 As of November 2018 Clapton's domestic partner is Meegan White.